creationix/js-git/specs/temp-storage.md

 ## load(name) -> stream

 Load back a saved store.
+If it's not there, wait for it to be there.

 ## clear() -> continuable

 We're done with the store, release all saved resources.
+If there are any waiting load calls, flush them all with ENOENT errors.